1. ProTop Knowledge Base

 Included monitor types

-Protop is installed with 3 types of log monitor.
-See below how to add new types or customize these ones.
+Protop is installed with 3 types of log monitors.
+See below for instructions on adding new types or customizing these.

 Log Monitor Type Description